-Whilst this wealth management mistakes callout mainly deals with aspects aspect of investing, there are others that could be considered.
+This wealth management mistakes callout deals with aspects aspect of investing.
+We acknowledge that there are other wealth management issues to consider.
 More on them at another time.
 So, what are these wealth management mistakes that we caution against?

 - ‘Savings’ hording